What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 2025–2026

-Courts shape bellwether provision enforceability.
+Courts sharpen bellwether enforceability rules — 9th Circuit strikes provisions that bind non-participating claimants (Pandolfi v.
+AviaGames) while upholding JAMS consolidation authority (Jones v.
+Starz).
 AAA launches AI arbitrator.
 BIPA, VPPA, and CIPA privacy statutes fuel the next wave of campaigns.

 Key Mechanism